Section 5 Graded Questions Sickle-cell Alleles

 The sickle-cell allele is a prime example of how genetic mutations can

-Ultimately, the sickle-cell allele embodies the concept of genetic compromise.
+In the long run, the sickle-cell allele embodies the concept of genetic compromise.
 Its existence highlights the constant evolutionary balancing act: the cost of a debilitating disease in one context is offset by the life-saving benefit in another.
 This understanding is vital for public health strategies in endemic areas, guiding screening programs, genetic counseling, and the development of novel therapeutic approaches.
 It reminds us that human genetics is not a simple story of harmful mutations versus beneficial ones, but a complex narrative woven by the forces of natural selection and the ever-present challenges posed by the microbial world.